ehuan2/hackthenorth-frontendapp/README.md

 2. Additional Time
 For additional time, I think I would rework my structure a little bit, and make it easier for others to scale on it.
 There are some places, like the loading for example, that can be recreated as a wrapper component to not necessarily need three if statements before the main component that I want to show.

 If I had more time, I would like to improve on the searching and filtering.
-As it is right now, I can filter for a single type of event (not multiple) and doesn't work with searching because of my frustrations with the navbar search bar.
+As it is right now, I can filter for a single type of event (not multiple) and doesn't work with searching.
+Getting these working would be great if I had more time.

 I would also spend more time making it look nicer on other devices.
 I tested this in the phone browser (which you can simulate from inspect element), and it is quite frankly terrible on phones.